nrcmedia/swift-style-guide/README.markdown

   // do many things with view
 }
 ```
+#### Nil coalescing operator

-When possible to use a [nil coalescing operator](https://developer.apple.com/library/mac/documentation/swift/conceptual/swift_programming_language/BasicOperators.html#//apple_ref/doc/uid/TP40014097-CH6-XID_123) to provide a default value, use it.
+When it's possible to use a [nil coalescing operator](https://developer.apple.com/library/mac/documentation/swift/conceptual/swift_programming_language/BasicOperators.html#//apple_ref/doc/uid/TP40014097-CH6-XID_123) to provide a default value, use it.

 **Preferred:**
 ```swift